bernieke/python-magento/README.md

 The API discovers and makes all of Magento's API methods available to you by discovery.
-The best way to learn how to use the API is to play around with it in a Python shell and refer back to the [Magento API documentation](http://www.magentocommerce.com/api/soap/introduction.html).
+The best way to learn how to use the API is to play around with it in a Python shell and refer back to the [Magento API documentation](http://www.magentocommerce.com/api/soap/introduction.html) for docs on the usage of specific methods.

 ## Quick IPython Shell